olekaspt/SA_Assignment06/README.md

 Document the API using the rules put forth in the slide deck.

+# Use Active Voice (not Passive Voice)
+# Use Present Tense
+# Use Second Person to Refer to the Reader
+# Be Polite; Don’t Be Bossy
+# Be Specific; Don’t Be Vague
+# Avoid Complex English or Figures of Speech
+# Summary and remarks sections

 Generate the API reference using doxygen or javadoc (doxygen can handle C#, Python, and C++).
 If you use Python use PEP 484 as a guide on how to docuemnt the signatures.